openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 **Error codes**

-For details about the following error codes, see [Telephony Error Codes](../../reference/errorcodes/errorcode-telephony.md).
+For details about the error codes, see [Telephony Error Codes](../../reference/errorcodes/errorcode-telephony.md).

 | ID|                 Error Message                    |
 | -------- | -------------------------------------------- |